Here you can find answers to the questions we get asked most frequently.

 Can I use the same contractor that installed my new kitchen to install my garden design?

 I would strongly discourage using an interior contractor for any outdoor garden installation.
-The nature of outdoor construction differs significantly from indoor construction, both in terms of construction specifications, as well as material selection.
+The nature of outdoor construction differs significantly from indoor construction, both in terms of construction specifications, as well as material selection and much more.

 Pricing questions